s-ol/alive/docs/guide.md

     (def fancy-math (require "math"))
     (trace (fancy-math/+ 1 2))

-In practice, this is rarely useful, which is why the `require` shortcut exists.
+In practice, this is rarely useful, which is why the [import][] shortcut exists.
-The full version of [import*][] on the other hand defines every symbol from the imported module individually.
+The full version of [import*][], on the other hand, defines every symbol from the imported module individually.
 The expanded version is the following:

     (use (require "math"))
     (trace (+ 1 2))